SchmollerLab/Cell_ACDC/README.md

 ## Is it only about segmentation?

 Of course not!
 Cell-ACDC automatically computes **several single-cell numerical features** such as cell area and cell volume, plus the mean, max, median, sum and quantiles of any additional fluorescent channel.
-It even performs background correction, to compute the **protein amount and concentration**!
+It even performs background correction, to compute the **protein amount and concentration**.

-You can load and analyse single **2D images**, **3D data** (3D z-stacks or 2D images over time) and even **4D data** (3D z-stacks over time)!
+You can load and analyse single **2D images**, **3D data** (3D z-stacks or 2D images over time) and even **4D data** (3D z-stacks over time).

-Finally, we provide Jupyter notebooks to **visualize** and interactively **explore** the data produced!
+Finally, we provide Jupyter notebooks to **visualize** and interactively **explore** the data produced.

 **Do not hesitate to contact me** here on GitHub (by opening an issue) or directly at my email francesco.padovani@helmholtz-muenchen.de for any problem and/or feedback on how to improve the user experience!

+## Update v1.2.3

+**NOTE: some users had issues installing the environment with this version.
+Please see this [issue](https://github.com/SchmollerLab/Cell_ACDC/issues/5) for a possible solution**

+This release includes new segmentation models:
+- Cellpose v0.8.0 with the models cyto2 and omnipose
+- StarDist

 ## Update v1.2.2